AncientMariner/Patterns/README.md

 The <a href="https://github.com/AncientMariner/Patterns/tree/master/src/main/java/org/xander/creational/Factory">Factory</a> Method Pattern defines an interface for creating an object, but lets subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.

+The <a href="https://github.com/AncientMariner/Patterns/tree/master/src/main/java/org/xander/creational/ObjectPool">ObjectPool</a> Object pooling can offer a significant performance boost; it is most effective in situations where the cost of initializing a class instance is high, the rate of instantiation of a class is high, and the number of instantiations in use at any one time is low

 The <a href="https://github.com/AncientMariner/Patterns/tree/master/src/main/java/org/xander/creational/Prototype">Prototype</a> Prototype design pattern is used when the Object creation is a costly affair and requires a lot of time and resources and you have a similar object already existing

 The <a href="https://github.com/AncientMariner/Patterns/tree/master/src/main/java/org/xander/creational/Singleton">Singleton</a> Pattern ensures a class has only one instance, and provides a global point of access to it.